-TIP When using a third display, such as a full-screen broadcast monitor connected via a Blackmagic Design UltraStudio or DeckLink card, pressing 3 on your keyboard displays the node on the third monitor.
+TIP When using a third display, such as a full-screen broadcast monitor connected via a Blackmagic Design UltraStudio or DeckLink card, you can press 3 on your keyboard to display the node on the third monitor.

-4 In the node editor, drag the HUD node below the merge node.
+4 In the Node Editor, drag the HUD node below the Merge node.